bfrascher/passpy/README.md

 with [ZX2C4's pass](http://www.passwordstore.org/).

-Although it has mostly been tested under Linux and sometimes Windows, it should be compatible with all major platforms.
+Although it has mostly been tested under Linux and sometimes Windows, pypass should be compatible with all major platforms.

 ## Installation